EDINBURGH to JOHN O’GROATS MTB ADVENTURE

 – How hard is this event?

-The 260 mile distance and the 25,000ft of elevation gain is a challenge on its own.
+The 423 mile distance and the 27,000ft of elevation gain is a challenge on its own.
 With a large part of the route being off-road and with plenty of opportunities to test your mtb skills, together will make this event a pretty tough ride for most.
-Daily distances will be approx 52, 47, 43, 47 and 68 miles respectively.

 A short-ish travel mountain bike is best – either hardtail or full suspension.
 A CX/gravel bike is probably not suitable, mainly because of the many gnarly rock sections that could destroy your pride and joy!
 Whatever your choice, your bike will need some decent off-road tyres and be in good working order.